Irish Naval Service: Acquisitions and future

-In October 2010, contracts were signed for two new "offshore patrol vessels" (OPVs).
-The contract provided an option for a third vessel – which was later taken-up.
-A fourth vessel in the same class was ordered in June 2016.
-Constructed by Babcock Marine in the UK to VARD Marine's PV90 design, the first ship, Samuel Beckett, was delivered in May 2014.
-The second ship, James Joyce, was delivered in 2015.
-The third, William Butler Yeats, was floated out in March 2016 and delivered later that summer.
-A fourth, named George Bernard Shaw, was delivered in late 2018, and commissioned in April 2019.
-These Samuel Beckett-class OPVs replaced older vessel classes, such as the Emer class.

-A number of these purchases were informed by a Whitepaper on Defence which expected acquisition of three new naval vessels over 10 years from 2015 to 2025.
+In 2010, the government ordered the first of four Samuel Beckett class OPVs.
+These purchases were informed by a Whitepaper on Defence which expected acquisition of three new naval vessels over 10 years from 2015 to 2025.
 As well as the acquired and ordered OPVs, the whitepaper covered a multi-role vessel (MRV) – which would be potentially enabled for helicopter operations and have a freight carrying capacity – to replace the flagship LÉ Eithne.